bsc-life/ml4br-ml-course/README.md

 - Explanation of Transformer architecture and attention mechanisms
 - Discussion of strengths, limitations, and real-world scaling challenges
 - Hands-on demo with Hugging Face Transformers library
-- Practical exercise: fine-tuning an LLM on life sciences NLP tasks
+- Practical exercise: fine-tuning an LLM on a downstream task

 | Notebook Title         | Open in Colab |
 |------------------------|---------------|